Gearman

-Gearman is an open-source application framework designed to distribute appropriate computer tasks to multiple computers, so large tasks can be done more quickly.
-In some cases, load balancing rather than raw speed may be the main goal; a Web server, for instance, could use Gearman to send tasks for which it is not optimized to another computer (which may be running on a different architecture, using another operating system, or loaded with a computer language better suited to a particular operation).
+Gearman is an application framework designed to distribute appropriate computer tasks to multiple computers, so as to perform large tasks faster, or perform load balancing, or perform a mix of both.
+For example, a Web server can use Gearman to send tasks for which it is not optimized to another computer (which may be running on a different computer architecture, using another operating system, or loaded with a computer language better suited to a particular operation).
+It is free and open-source software released with one of the BSD licenses.

-It was originally written in Perl by Brad Fitzpatrick.
-Brian Aker and Eric Day rewrote the framework in C.
+It was written originally by Brad Fitzpatrick in Perl.
+Then Brian Aker and Eric Day rewrote it in C.